apm-denizens/dsc80-project3-notebook/README.md

 result - whether that player has won the match

 These two columns are needed to find matches related to Talon (champion) & wether Talon won or not (result).

+## Data Cleaning

+Steps Taken:

+- Removing Team Statistic Related Rows

+## Univariate Analysis

+Bar graph keeps track of the total amount of times a champion is used.

+## Bivariate Analysis